MicrosoftDocs/learn/learn-pr/azure/azure-sql-replication/includes/1-introduction.md

 ### Performance impact

 It's important to understand the impact of the selected replication tool on the **size** of your database.
-For instance, enabling Change Data Capture (CDC) at the level of your database and tables will lead to the creation of several additional system tables on your source database (for example, the table in which changes are being tracked).
+For instance, enabling change data capture (CDC) at the level of your database and tables will lead to the creation of several additional system tables on your source database (for example, the table in which changes are being tracked).
 Similarly, SQL Data Sync will create artifacts on your database.
 This is why it's important to assess your database tier size limitations before enabling replication tools and upgrade your tier if necessary.

 Additionally, understanding the impact of enabling replication tools on the **log throughput** is important.
 For instance, CDC's scan/cleanup are part of user workload (user’s resources are used).
 Performance impact can be substantial since entire rows are added to the change tables and for updates operations pre-image is also included.
 This translates to a log generation that doubles (or more) when CDC is used (relative to when CDC is not enabled).

 ### Tracking, loading, or streaming?

 It's important to clarify that some of the tools explored in this module do not stream the data changes.
 For instance, CDC tracks your enabled source tables for changes and records these changes in change tables on the same source database.
 However, if you want to replicate those changes to other targets, you must integrate with other streaming tools, such as Azure Data Factory.
 Unlike CDC, SQL Data Sync automatically syncs your source and target databases, either uni-directionally (SQL Server -> Azure SLQ DB) or bidirectionally (SQL Server -> Azure SQL DB -> SQL Server).
-However, Change Tracking only tracks whether and which rows have been changed and what the type of change was (insert, update, or delete).
+However, change tracking only tracks whether and which rows have been changed and what the type of change was (insert, update, or delete).

 ### Latency